You want a website. Cool! Now what?

 These courses are a great way to learn the basics of WordPress, and they cover a wide range of subjects including how to properly create a blog, dealing with web errors, adjusting language and accessibility settings for your website, and how to make your site multi-media friendly.

 Don’t want to sign up?
 Check out the site’s YouTube channel: WPBeginner – WordPress Tutorials.
-Aside from some premium plugins and themes on offer, all the content from WPBeginner is free.
+Aside from some premium WordPress themes and plugins on offer, all the content from WPBeginner is free.

 Lynda.com is a website that offers thousands of online courses in web development, design, business, software, marketing, photography, and so much more.
 One of their online courses is, you guessed it, WordPress training!